Skip to main content

 Smell sensitivity test

 After completing the seal check, a testing solution will be sprayed in a hood, and sometimes a nebulizer is used.
-Next, the participant will be asked to follow a series of exercises to check the strength of the respirator seal.
+Next, the participant will be asked to follow a series of exercises to check the efficacy of the respirator seal.
 Only if the participant is unable to taste the sprayed solution will they pass the test.

 Real case of an employer with OSHA safety violations